Man arrested in Hialeah after attempting to kidnap his 74-year-old ex-girlfriend: A video captured the unusual moment

 A history of violence

-The victim reported to the authorities that she had lived with Zamora for several years in Hollywood and Fort Pierce.
-In December 2025, she wanted him to leave the home because "he started to become aggressive," but Zamora did not leave until March 2026, when he was arrested for illegal possession of a firearm.
+The victim told authorities that she lived with Zamora for several years in Hollywood and Fort Pierce.
+In December 2025, she wanted him to leave the house because he "started to become aggressive," but Zamora did not leave until March 2026, when he was arrested for illegal possession of a firearm.

-Chief Niemczyk revealed that the accused has "a significant violent criminal history that includes a prior attempted kidnapping" and that his intentions that Sunday were clear: "What I was told is that he said, if I can't have you, no one can.
+Chief Niemczyk revealed that the accused has "a significant violent criminal history that includes a prior attempted kidnapping" and that his intentions that Sunday were unequivocal: "What I was told is that he said: if I can't have you, no one can.
 We believe his intention was very violent."

-Zamora's family handed a pellet gun to the police, raising questions about whether the weapon used in the attack was real.
+Zamora's family handed over a pellet gun to the police, raising doubts about whether the weapon used in the attack was real.

 Chief Niemczyk was clear about it: "She had every reason to believe it was real."

-Zamora's country of origin has not been confirmed by any official source; the media only identify him as a resident of North Miami.
+The nationality of origin of Zamora has not been confirmed by any official source; the media identify him only as a resident of North Miami.

-The case prompted the Port St. Lucie Police Department to announce the creation of a specialized domestic violence unit within its criminal investigations division, as well as an increase in the budget allocated for victim advocates.
+The case prompted the Port St. Lucie Police Department to announce the creation of a specialized unit for domestic violence within its criminal investigations division, as well as an increase in the budget allocated for victim advocates.

 Filed under: